 A light breakfast and snack will be provided daily.
 We ask that you please pack a bag lunch every day for your daughter.
+However, lunch is available upon request.

 WHAT NOT TO PACK

 Safety at camp continues to be our number one priority.
 To avoid temporary confiscation of undesirables, we ask that parents please examine your child's belongings prior to her arrival at camp.
 We thank you for your assistance and understanding.